Skip to content

 What are hypothesis tests and how do they use the normal distribution?

 However, it is important to note that not all phenomena are normally distributed.
 If the data is not normally distributed, we may need to use a different distribution in hypothesis testing.
-There are many different probability distributions, each with its own set of properties and applications.
-Choosing the correct distribution for a particular set of data requires careful consideration of the nature of the data and the hypothesis being tested.
+There are many different probability distributions, each with their properties and applications.
+Choosing the right distribution for a particular data set requires careful consideration of the nature of the data and the hypothesis to be tested.

 This is what you should take with you